marcelocf/janusgraph_tutorial/05-indexing-for-performance/README.md

 > JanusGraph supports two different kinds of indexing to speed up query processing: graph indexes and vertex-centric indexes.
 Most graph queries start the traversal from a list of vertices or edges that are identified by their properties.
 Graph indexes make these global retrieval operations efficient on large graphs.
 Vertex-centric indexes speed up the actual traversal through the graph, in particular when traversing through vertices with many incident edges.

+We want to use Vertex Centric indexes while traversing.
+To do this, we need to change the index type for the properties:

+* `weight` in `follows` edges.
+* `createdAt` in `posts` edges.

+The way to do this is:

+1. delete old index.
+2. create new index.
+3. tell Janus Graph to reindex everything.